The deer mouse is about 5 to 8 inches long, with:

 - This mouse closely resembles the deer mouse, but can be differentiated by the deer mouse's two-colored tail; hairier, shorter tail; whitish tufts of hair that often appear at the base of ears, and (4) usually longer hair or fur.

-- Together, its head and body length is about 4 inches, and its tail about 2 - 4 inches.
+- Together, its head and body length is about 4 inches, and its tail about 2 to 4 inches.

 - Similar to the deer mouse, the fur on top of its body is darker – pale to reddish brown, while its underbelly and feet are white.